MicrosoftDocs/Contribute/Contribute/index.md

 Welcome to the [Microsoft Documentation](https://learn.microsoft.com) contributor guide!

+Sharing your expertise with others on Learn helps everyone achieve more.
+Use the information in this guide to publish a new article to learn.microsoft.com or make updates to an article that is published already.

+Sharing your expertise with others on Learn helps everyone achieve more.
+Use the information in this guide to publish a new article to learn.microsoft.com or make updates to an article that is published already.

 Several of the Microsoft documentation sets are open source and hosted on GitHub.
 Not all document sets are completely open source, but many have public-facing repos where you can suggest changes via pull requests (PR).
 This open-source approach streamlines and improves communication between product engineers, content teams, and customers, and it has other advantages:

 - Open-source repos _plan in the open_ to get feedback on what docs are most needed.